 Many of these issues must be addressed in tricky roof areas that are hard to repair or maintain.
-A professional roofing contractor has the experience, tools and team necessary to perform complicated jobs or address challenging repairs.
+A professional roofing contractor has the experience, tools, and team necessary to perform complicated jobs or address challenging repairs.

 Rooftop windows and skylights offer distinct advantages to homeowners.

 The greatest benefit of skylights is how they let natural light into your space, and with that light comes solar heat.
-Why does that matter for you?
+Why does that matter to you?
 Natural light is known to improve mood and even help with workplace performance.
 In addition, heating your home with sunlight can save on heating costs during the chilly seasons.

 Skylight windows can open to let in the fresh air.
-This helps with cross ventilation in stuffy rooms, freshens up the air and cools down your living spaces without turning on the air conditioner.
+This helps with cross ventilation in stuffy rooms, freshens up the air, and cools down your living spaces without turning on the air conditioner.

 Sunlight can heat your spaces.
 Cross ventilation can cool those spaces down.
 Each can cut down on your energy costs (just make sure to install a skylight that’s leak-proof and has laminated glass!)